yantong0116/C-Cpp/Image_Processing_Algorithm/008-sobel/README.md

 # Sobel Operators
 #### Enhanced Image Accentuation with Gaussian Filtering and Sobel Operators

+## Concept

+1. Gaussian Kernel Formula:
+   - Formula: `gaussianKernel[i][j] = constant * exp(-(xDistance * xDistance + yDistance * yDistance) / (2 * sigma * sigma))`
+   - Purpose: Calculates the values of a Gaussian kernel used for Gaussian filtering.

+2. Gaussian Filtering Formula:
+   - Formula: `sum += originalImage.at<uchar>(row, col) * gaussianKernel[a + xCenter][b + yCenter]`
+   - Purpose: Applies Gaussian filtering to an image by convolving the image with the Gaussian kernel.

+3. Sharp Changes Calculation Formula:
+   - Formula: `sharpChanges.at<float>(i, j) = originalImage.at<uchar>(i, j) - gaussianFiltered3.at<uchar>(i, j)`
+   - Purpose: Calculates the sharp changes in pixel intensities by subtracting the Gaussian filtered image from the original image.

+4. Accentuated Image Formula:
+   - Formula: `accentuatedImage.at<uchar>(i, j) = (pixelValue > 255) ?
+255 : static_cast<uchar>(pixelValue)`
+   - Purpose: Generates an accentuated image by adding the sharp changes to the original image, clipping the pixel values to the range [0, 255].

+5. Sobel Operators Formula:
+   - Horizontal Sobel: Calculates the gradient in the x-direction.
+   - Vertical Sobel: Calculates the gradient in the y-direction.
+   - Formulas: `sobelHorizontal.at<float>(i, j) = sumH / 255.0` and `sobelVertical.at<float>(i, j) = sumV / 255.0`
+   - Purpose: Computes the Sobel operators for edge detection by convolving the image with the respective Sobel kernels.

+6. Vector Summation Formula:
+   - Formula: `rootImage.at<float>(i, j) = sqrt(xValue + yValue)`
+   - Purpose: Calculates the magnitude of the gradient vector by taking the square root of the sum of squared gradient values obtained from the horizontal and vertical Sobel operators.

 ## Execute
 ```
 g++ sobel.cpp -o sobel -std=c++11 `pkg-config --cflags --libs opencv`